Affiliate links on Android Authority may earn us a commission. Learn more.

 So in this article, let’s break down what active noise cancellation does, how it works, and when you might want to use it.

-As its name suggests, active noise cancellation is a software technique that reduces or eliminates unwanted background sounds.
-It also relies on the presence of either a dedicated SoC or a digital signal processor (DSP).
+As its name suggests, active noise cancellation requires active power.
+It relies on a dedicated SoC or a digital signal processor (DSP).
 Basically, this hardware powers the ANC, so your earbuds or headphones can eliminate background noise.

-Audio products with ANC use an array of outside-facing and in-ear mics to record ambient sounds.
+Audio products with ANC use outward-facing and in-ear mics to record ambient sounds.
 The onboard processing chip then inverts these sounds in real-time and feeds the output to your ears.
 This is called phase inversion.
 The outside noise and ANC output cancel out each other, thus giving you the perception of silence.

 ANC works by using microphones to listen for background noise and neutralizing unwanted sound waves.

 Take a look at the figure below for a more visual demonstration of ANC.
-Here, the sound waves are exactly 180 degrees out of phase (or the opposite of each other).
-If the original and inverted waves also have the same amplitude (volume), they simply combine to cancel each other out.
+Here, the sound waves are delayed by a half wavelength.
+If the original and inverted waves also have the same amplitude (volume), they combine to cancel each other out.
 The technical term for this is destructive interference or phase cancellation.

 Active vs passive noise cancellation: What’s the difference?

-Passive noise cancellation refers to the natural sound reduction that you get with a physical seal from the outside world.
-Over-the-ear headphones achieve this seal through thick padding, while earbuds most commonly use silicone tips instead.
-In other words, passive noise cancellation doesn’t need sophisticated processing or hardware — it’s only a measure of how well a particular audio product can isolate your ears from the outside world.
+Passive noise cancellation (aka isolation) refers to the natural sound reduction that you get with a headset that physically blocks sound from entering your ear canals.
+Over-ear headphones achieve this seal through thick padding, while earbuds use memory foam or silicone ear tips.
+Passive isolation doesn’t need sophisticated processing or hardware — it’s only a measure of how well a particular audio product can isolate your ears from the outside world.

 Unlike ANC, passive noise cancellation doesn't use any special hardware or processing.

-Active noise cancellation, on the other hand, requires a chip that’s capable of recording external audio, mirroring it, and finally playing it back with as little delay as possible — all while also playing back music from a connected device.
+In contrast, active noise-cancelling requires a chip that’s capable of recording external audio, mirroring it, and finally playing it back with as little delay as possible — all while playing music from a connected device.

-The basic idea of active noise cancellation has been around for decades and we’ve seen plenty of advancements over the years.
+The basic idea of active noise cancellation has been around for decades, and we’ve seen plenty of advancements over the years.
 Not all noise-cancelling is the same.
 ANC products can be classified as one of three types: feedforward, feedback, or hybrid.

 What is Feedforward ANC?

 Feedforward is the most common type of active noise cancellation, especially on earbuds where physical space is limited.
-This is because feedforward ANC only uses microphones on the outside to capture ambient noise.
+This is because feedforward ANC only uses microphones on the outside to record ambient noise.